scouserantro/idiomatic.js/readme.md

 1. <a name="whitespace">Whitespace</a>
-  - Never mix spaces and tabs.
+  - Never mix spaces and tabs
   - When beginning a project, before you write any code, choose between soft indents (spaces) or real tabs, consider this **law**.
       - For readability, I always recommend setting your editor's indent size to two characters &mdash; this means two spaces or two spaces representing a real tab.
+      - THE ABOVE IS WHAT WE USE
   - If your editor supports it, always work with the "show invisibles" setting turned on.
 The benefits of this practice are:
       - Enforced consistency
       - Eliminating end of line whitespace
       - Eliminating blank line whitespace
       - Commits and diffs that are easier to read
   - Use [Editorconfig](http://editorconfig.org/) when possible.
 It supports most IDEs and handles most whitespace settings.
+  - Lines must be less then 80 characters long

 2. <a name="spacing">Beautiful Syntax</a>